merymAydin/Store-project/README.md

 # Store Project

-This is a web-based store project built with JavaScript, CSS, and HTML.
+A web-based store application built with **React**, JavaScript, CSS, and HTML.

 ## Features